the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 This may impact what you are able to do with the intellectual property you create, including the terms under which you can license it.
 The relationship between intellectual property law and open source is complicated but it is not necessarily incompatible.
 <!--- Perhaps spin off a page on how to advocate for open source practices? -->

+If you own the intellectual property that you create, you should think carefully about how to license it.
+If you do not explicitly license your content differently, it generally falls under copyright and technically cannot be remixed without your permission.
+This can present problems for working openly!

+You may use an open license to share code, or content, or both.
+There are lots of licenses designed especially for sharing broadly, and organizations like Creative Commons and the Free Software Foundation have created tools and resources to facilitate sharing of content, data and code.
+[choosealicense.com](https://choosealicense.com/) is a useful resource to help you choose how to license your work.

 #### Tort law